About USC Gould

 - WORKSHOPS AND CONFERENCES

-Dawson came to NBCUniversal in 2008 from the General Electric Company, where she was General Counsel for GE Equipment Services, a US$9B global transportation asset management leasing and logistics component of GE.
-She was a lawyer with GE for over 13 years, holding a variety of senior positions in its GE Capital consumer financial services businesses including General Counsel and Chief Compliance Officer for GE Money Latin America (responsible for managing a dedicated legal and compliance team across Mexico, Central and South America and the Caribbean Basin), Vice President and Chief M&A Counsel for GE Money Americas, General Counsel for GE Capital Financial Inc., and Chief Privacy/eCommerce Lawyer, Chief Compliance Officer and Lead Litigator (each for GE Card Services).
-She also trained as a Six Sigma Blackbelt and served as Chief Compliance Officer for GE Capital’s Global Centers of Excellence project.
+Dawson came to NBCUniversal from GE, where she was general counsel for GE Equipment Services, a US$9B global transportation asset management leasing and logistics component of GE.
+She was a lawyer with GE for over a decade, holding a number of senior positions in its GE Capital consumer financial services businesses including general counsel and chief compliance officer for GE Money Latin America (responsible for managing a dedicated legal and compliance team across Mexico, Central and South America and the Caribbean Basin), vice president and chief M&A counsel for GE Money Americas, general counsel for GE Capital Financial Inc., and chief privacy/eCommerce lawyer, chief compliance officer, and lead litigator (each for GE Card Services).
+She also served as GE Capital’s Chief Compliance Officer for its company-wide Global Center of Excellence project based in Gurgaon, India.
+She is certified as a GE Six Sigma Blackbelt.

-Prior to joining GE Capital, Dawson was a corporate transactions/financing and mergers and acquisitions attorney with Gibson Dunn in New York City.
-She graduated magna cum laude from UCLA with BA’s and MA’s degrees in the History of Science, and from Yale Law School with a JD degree.
-She was born in Connecticut and has also lived in New York, Utah, Mexico and South Africa.
-She currently resides in Los Angeles.
+Prior to joining GE Capital, Dawson was a corporate finance and mergers and acquisitions attorney with Gibson Dunn in New York City.
+She holds Bachelor’s and Master’s degrees in the history of science from the University of California at Los Angeles, and a JD degree from Yale Law School.

 FACULTY IN THE NEWS